Synthetic Biology

 What is synthetic biology?

-Synthetic biology is a broad term referring to the manipulation of metabolic pathways to coax microbes to manufacture proteins in a highly predictable manner through the use of engineering principles.
+Synthetic biology is a broad term referring to the manipulation of metabolic pathways to coax microbes to manufacture proteins in a highly predictable manner through the use of engineering principles, like the Design-Build-Test-Learn Approach (DBTL).
 Sometimes individual genes are modified and sometimes entire genomes are edited for desired characteristics.

 Benefits of synthetic biology